Unsupervised Multi-hop Question Answering by Question Generation: Experiments

 \paragraph{Effect of reasoning types.} When we train the model with only the Text-to-Table questions (A5), the model achieves 47.9 F1 for In-Table questions and nearly zero performance for In-Passage questions.
 However, training with only the Table-to-Text questions (A4) also benefits the In-Table questions (15.2 F1).
 We believe the reason is that the information in the text can also answer some In-Table questions.
 Using both reasoning types (A6), the model improves on average by 8.6 F1 compared with the models using a single reasoning type (A4, A5).
-This shows that it is beneficial to train the multi-hop QA model with a generated dataset containing diverse reasoning chains.
+This shows that it is beneficial to train the multi-hop QA model with diverse reasoning chains.

 \paragraph{Effect of question filtration. } Question filtration also helps to train a better QA model, leading to a +2.3 F1 for HybridQA and +1.1 F1 for HotpotQA.
-We find that the GPT-2 based model prefers to filter out ungrammatical questions such as ``Who publishes the the the that publishes Doctor Minerva comics?'' rather than valid yet unnatural questions such as ``Where was the event that is held in 2016 held?''.
+We find that the GPT-2 based model can filter out most ungrammatical questions but would keep valid yet unnatural questions such as ``Where was the event that is held in 2016 held?''.